mtpetros/node-tree-server/README.md

 # node-tree-server
 Node Tree Server

-Started as part of node-tree repository, which was then split into a separate repo (and polished some more) to satisfy some deployment requirements in Heroku.
+Started as part of the [node-tree](https://github.com/mtpetros/node-tree) repository, which was then split into a separate repo (and polished some more) to satisfy deployment requirements in Heroku.